datafold/databricks-notebook/README.md

 The server will start and provide a URL with an access token to open in your browser.

-## Debugging datafold-sdk
+## Local Development

-Create a `.env` file copied from `.env.example` and set `LOCAL_DATAFOLD_SDK_PATH` pointing to your local `datafold-sdk` repo.
+Create a `.env` file copied from `.env.example` and set `LOCAL_DATABRICKS_NOTEBOOK_PATH` pointing to this repo.
-Jupyter notebook will then install using `pip install -e` which allows editing the sdk.
+Jupyter notebook will then install using `pip install -e` which allows editing the python code.
-To refresh the datafold-sdk to the latest version with your local changes just install it via the juniper notebook.
+The code gets automatically refreshed every time you run a cell.